Dictionary » Positive Words » Qualified – Meaning, Definition, Synonyms and Antonyms

 7. Is “qualified” a positive term?

 Generally, yes.
-It suggests competence and readiness.
+It suggests competence, readiness, and eligibility to take on a task.

 Explore more Q Words